zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

   Brett Slatkin

 - [Python Course](https://www.python-course.eu)
   by Bernd Klein.
-I read its section on multiple inheritance and got to understand Python's Method Resolution Order (MRO) in that context.
+I once read its section on multiple inheritance and got to understand Python's Method Resolution Order (MRO) in that context.